M2000h/RunAwayFrom-vk.com.away/README.md

 # Run Away From vk.com/away

-This Chrome extension makes redirect from vk.com safe links, change vk.com/away.php? urls on url of the original website
+This Chrome extension makes straight redirect from vk.com safe links, change vk.com/away.php? url on url of the original website

 ## For what?